ibexa/documentation-developer/docs/infrastructure_and_maintenance/clustering/ibexa_cloud_and_ddev.md

 To configure the [`ddev/ddev-platformsh` add-on](https://github.com/ddev/ddev-platformsh), you need a [Platform.sh API Token](https://docs.platform.sh/administration/cli/api-tokens.html).

 The `ddev/ddev-platformsh` add-on configures the document root, the PHP version, the database and the cache pool according to the Ibexa Cloud configuration.
 About the search engine, the add-on can configure Elasticsearch but can't configure Solr.
-If you use Solr on Ibexa Cloud and want to add it to your DDEV stack, see [clustering with DDEV and our `ibexa/ddev-solr` add-on](clustering_with_ddev.md#solr).
+If you use Solr on Ibexa Cloud and want to add it to your DDEV stack, see [clustering with DDEV and `ibexa/ddev-solr` add-on](clustering_with_ddev.md#solr).

 `COMPOSER_AUTH` from Platform.sh can't be used, because JSON commas are incorrectly interpreted by `--web-environment-add`, which sees them as multiple variable separators.
 But the variable must exist for Platform.sh `hooks` scripts to work.
 To use an `auth.json` file for this purpose, see [Using an auth.json](install_with_ddev.md#using-an-authjson).

-You must remove Node.js and NVM installations as they are already included in DDEV.
+You must remove Node.js and NVM installations as they're already included in DDEV.

 The following sequence of commands: